epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 - To book a weekly one-to-one
 - To have a shared document to keep track of agenda, notes and actions

+## Taking Notes

+Having a shared document is essential to keep track of your one-on-ones and don't get lost.

+Some benefits include:

+- To prepare the agenda of your next one-on-ones.
+You have a document to write down something you don’t want to miss next time you meet;
+- Keep track of decisions you made and assigned actions;
+- Keep the record of deliveries and achievements;
+- Provide your direct reports a source of information that will help them write their self review during performance review cycles;

+I've written a blog post about [taking notes of one-on-ones](/taking-notes-of-one-on-ones) that I highly recommend you reading.

 ## Topics for Discussion

 There are many relevant topics to cover during one-one-ones.
 Some interesting ones you may consider to explore: